setsal/GPE-Helper/frontend/README.md

 npm run lint
 ```

-make sure your pass the linter first!
+Make sure your pass the linter first!